dcycle/drupal_dcycle/README.txt

     drush dcycle-test mockable
     [ $? = 0 ] || exit $?

-Running [ $? = 0 ] || exit $? is required for Jenkins to report a failure when the script returns a non-zero exit code.
+Running `[ $? = 0 ] || exit $?` is required for Jenkins to report a failure when the script returns a non-zero exit code on Mac OS X, but is not required on CentOS.
 See http://mediatribe.net/en/node/79.